LunarWatcher/stc/docs/Environment.md

 To get the exit code of the command as well, pass a pointer to an int in the second parameter.

+## `std::string stc::syscommand(std::vector<const char*> command, int* codeOutput = nullptr)`

+Similar to the string version of the command, but uses execv (UNIX) or CreateProcess (Windows).
+This allows a vectorised form of the exec functions to be used, which makes it easier to avoid the cursed shell escape functions required to make `std::syscommand(std::string, int*)` safe.

+However, unlike the string form of this function, a shell is not invoked at all.
+Finding the path to executables is left to the invoker.

 ## `std::string stc::getHostname()`

 Minimal wrapper around `gethostname` with conversion from char arrays to C++ strings.